-Thank you everyone for your kind feedback – I loved sharing a little piece of Japan with you.
+Thank you everyone for your kind feedback – we loved sharing a little piece of Japan with you.

 ‘Spending time in Kyoto with Jane gave me a deeper insight into the Japanese culture.
 The Japanese emphasis on beautiful presentation and how they represent nature and the seasons have been an almost subconscious influence on me.